somasis/musl-wiki/README.md

 For creating new pages, click GitHub's "Create New File" button, type the page filename (so, \<filename\>.md), and begin editing there.
-You can also edit pages the same way by going into the wiki directory, clicking a page (the filenames corrispond to the page titles) and clicking the edit button next to history.
+You can also edit pages the same way by going into the wiki directory, clicking a page (the filenames correspond to the page titles) and clicking the edit button next to history.